Shivaramakrishnan0404/Data-Wizardry-Emergency-Room-Visits-Dashboard/README.md

-🏥 #Emergency Room Visits Dashboard | Healthcare Insights The Data Wizardry Emergency Room (ER) Visits Dashboard offers a visual analysis of patient flow, wait times, demographics, and departmental referrals in a hospital emergency setting.
+# 🏥 Data Wizardry: Emergency Room Visits Dashboard (Healthcare Analytics)

+The Data Wizardry Emergency Room (ER) Visits Dashboard offers a visual analysis of patient flow, wait times, demographics, and departmental referrals in a hospital emergency setting.
 This dashboard enables healthcare analysts and decision-makers to monitor key performance metrics and patient trends for improved service delivery.

 📊 Key Metrics: